The sample paper is one of the best resources for the student to prepare for the

 i)

-Attributes that can be divided in smaller sub parts to represent some more basic attribute with independent meaning
+represent some more basic attribute with independent meaning

 b)